Hashirnadeemkhan/Hashirnadeemkhan/README.md

 # Hi there, I'm Hashir Nadeem Khan 👋

-🎓 Aspiring Agentic AI Developer | 🌐 Full Stack Web Developer | 💻 Open Source Contributor
+🎓Certified Agentic & Robotics AI Engineer  | 🌐 Full Stack Web Developer | 💻 Open Source Contributor

 I'm currently diving deep into **Agentic AI development**, building intelligent applications using tools like OpenAI, Chainlit,Streamlit and more.
 I aim to create end-to-end AI systems and agents that can reason, act, and assist across various domains including business and education.